amp-pd/amp-pd-workflows/rna/rna-quantification/README.md

 # RNAQuantification with salmon quant

-This workflow runs the salmon command on a pair of FASTQ files (https://combine-lab.github.io/salmon/).
+This workflow runs the `salmon quant` command on a list of paired FASTQ files (https://combine-lab.github.io/salmon/).

 Inputs: